Poor management is leading to many employer nightmares, literally, in private and public sectors. And it’s pervasive.

 - Keep a positive work-and-life balance.
 Otherwise, both your personal and professional lives will suffer.
 Encourage your employees to do the same.

 Treat your employees as assets – as human and intellectual capital – with respect and professionalism.
-You’ll avoid the dark side of management and you will be successful.
+You’ll avoid the dark side of management and EEOC nightmares.

-From the Coach’s Corner, here is additional reading:
+From the Coach’s Corner, here are additional relevant strategies:

 How to avoid EEOC Discrimination Suits — Here are six tips for micro-companies and 13 strategies for larger organizations to avoid EEOC migraines.

 10 Tips on Responding to EEOC Complaints — Despite all the court cases, warnings and complaints filed at the Equal Employment Opportunity Commission, a study shows big companies are guilty of favoritism in their promotion practices.
 If you’re so accused, here’s what to do.